 Explorer’s Aviary

-Go to the aviary early.
-The kids will want to get in the water first thing.
-However, once they get in the water, they won’t want to get out.
-And, as you will be feeding the birds (no additional charge, of course!), I figure they’re hungriest first thing in the morning.
-With a QR code, you can open the bird identification on your phone and figure out who your new friends are as they balance on your shoulder… or head.
-Of note: These birds are used to people and will get as close as possible on your head or arms.
-This is not the place for those with a hesitation near birds.
+Go to the Discovery Cove aviary early.
+The kids will want to get in the water first thing, but, once they get in the water, they won’t want to get out.
+And, as you will be feeding the birds (no additional charge, of course!), they’ll be hungriest first thing in the morning.
+With a QR code, you can even open the bird identification on your phone and to identify your new friends are as they balance on your shoulder… or head.

 Wind-Away River

-This is a lengthy lazy river and a deeper one than I’ve ever seen.
-There are optional floats available at the start of the river.
-Some of us chose to just wear the life jackets that are available near the entrance.
-This river takes you through the bird sanctuary, and you can even get off here and go through part of the birds.
-At the end of the river is a fun cave and waterfall as it ends at Serenity Bay.
 Prepare to stay on this river for a while.
 Take your snorkels and let the kids get a bit of practice before they get in the Reef.
 Warning: you will get your head wet as you go through the barrier for the aviary.

 Dolphin Lagoon